rogerpadilla/nukak-website/src/content/docs/migrations.md

 ### 3. Entity-First Synchronization (Development)

 In development, you can use `autoSync` to automatically keep your database in sync with your entities without manual migrations.
-It uses **semantic type comparison** to avoid unnecessary alterations and is **safe by default**, meaning it only adds missing tables and columns while **blocking** any destructive operations (column drops or type alterations) to prevent data loss.
+It uses the new **Schema AST** engine to perform graph-based comparison and is **safe by default**, meaning it only adds missing tables and columns while **blocking** any destructive operations (column drops or type alterations) to prevent data loss.

 :::note[Important]
 For `autoSync` to detect your entities, they must be **loaded** (imported) before calling `autoSync`.